-She has worked in the administrative and management field for over 16 years and provides a wide range of support for our clients and attorneys.
+She has worked in the administrative and management field for over 20 years and provides a wide range of support for our clients and attorneys.
 Each day she looks forward to new and interesting challenges presented to her and enjoys helping people.
-She has been named the 2019 Paralegal Division Secretary of the Maricopa County Bar Association.

-She has her paralegal certificate as well as a degree in Paralegal Studies and Elementary Education.
-She is a member of the Maricopa County Bar Association Paralegal Division and the National Association of Legal Assistants.
-In her free time, she enjoys spending time with her family and is an active volunteer for various organization including Feeding my Starving Children and UMOM.
+Rose has degrees in elementary education, organizational leadership, and paralegal studies, She also has her paralegal certificate.
+She is a member of the Maricopa County Bar Association Paralegal Division where she was Secretary for 2019 and 2020.
+She was chairperson of Community Outreach in 2020.
+In her free time, she enjoys spending time with her family, going to concerts, and is an active volunteer for various organization including Feeding my Starving Children and UMOM.